Editorial novelties

 No hay anuncios

-In this vein, Columna has just published two volumes of Murdoku", a viral phenomenon by Canadian Manuel Garand, which is a hybrid between a puzzle and the board game Cluedo: the reader is a detective who has to identify the murderer on a board representing the rooms of a house.
+In this vein, Columna has just published two volumes of Murdoku, a viral phenomenon by the Canadian Manuel Garand, which is a hybrid between a puzzle and the board game Cluedo: the reader is a detective who must identify the killer on a board representing the rooms of a house.
 They have even organized a Murdoku tournament on July 1st at Fnac de la Rambla.
-"It's a way of turning the book into an interactive object.
-There's an obsession with enigmas and mental challenges now, but, in fact, the publishing history is full of hybrid formats.
-Let's remember "Choose Your Own Adventure", says Gasch, who reveals that they are already preparing their own original games in this style in Catalan.
-"I like the competition, I think it speaks well of us," says the Columna editor.
+"It is a way of turning the book into an interactive object.
+There is now an obsession with enigmas and mental challenges, but, in fact, the editorial history is full of hybrid formats.
+Let's remember "Choose Your Own Adventure", says Gasch, who adds that they are already preparing their own original games of this style in Catalan.
+"I like competition, I think it speaks well of us", states the editor from Columna.

-The craze for digital language games like Wordle escalated during the pandemic.
+The fever for digital linguistic games like Wordle escalated during the pandemic.
 The book translation maintains the playful spirit, but also the summer digital disconnection.
-That's why Ara Llibres keeps the flame of Paraulògic alive with a new mini edition by Jordi Palou and Pau Vidal.
-But there is still a third format of game books: the novel Uncorrected Proofs", by Stefano Bartezzaghi (translated by Pau Vidal himself).
+That is why Ara Llibres keeps the flame of Paraulògic alive with a new mini edition by Jordi Palou and Pau Vidal.
+But there is still a third format of game books: the novel Proves sense corregir (Uncorrected Proofs), by Stefano Bartezzaghi (translated by Pau Vidal himself).
 The plot deals with a mysterious suicide and a proofreader who knows who the culprit is and who leaves errors as clues in each chapter for the reader to reconstruct the crime.
 Seeing the fascination with criminal mysteries and books read with a pencil in hand, everything suggests that the trend has only just begun.